seq-lang/seq/README.md

 cmake --build .
 ```

-This will produce a `seq` executable for compiling/running Seq programs, and a `seqtest` executable for running the test suite.
+This will produce a `seqc` executable for compiling/running Seq programs, and a `seqtest` executable for running the test suite.

 ## Documentation